Auto ear detection auto play/pause

 Do the earbuds stay connected?

 Our OnePlus Buds review units were unable to maintain a connection.
 I tested both OnePlus Buds headsets with a myriad of devices, including a OnePlus 7 Pro, Samsung Galaxy S10e, MacBook Pro, and HP Omen computer.
 Several connection drops occurred with each device, though there were fewer issues when using the earbuds with a OnePlus phone.
 OnePlus Community members shared similar experiences on OnePlus forums.
 This was frustrating, but the headset immediately reconnected to the device and resumed playback.
-Connection issues are easily remedied through firmware updates, but non-OnePlus smartphone users are stuck with this dubious connection quality.
+Connection issues are easily remedied through firmware updates, so this should be a quick fix.

 The connection was unstable across devices, even with a OnePlus 7 Pro.